nwcourses/nwcourses.github.io/COM623/sessions/week_3/index.md

 export default InteractiveGreeting;
 ```

-Note how the text field now has an `onChange` event handler, which is the updateStateName()` method of the component.
+Note how the text field now has an `onChange` event handler, which is the `updateStateName()` function of the component.
 In `updateStateName()` we use the `setName()` method, remember that when we create the hook we obtain a series of variables, the state variable and a setter to update the state with.

 Note that you must use the setter method to update the state; do not modify the state variable directly.